Security

 There are many fake or low-quality services out there that are nothing but a scam.
 Check out customer reviews before hiring a security professional to do the digging and investigation for you.
 Also note that no professional service will offer you to recover your account themselves, as this is something that only the owner of the account can do.

-How to recover your hacked Gmail account in 2024
+How to recover your hacked Gmail account

 To recover a hacked Gmail account, you must act fast.
 Speed is of the essence because the more time you give a hacker, the more control they will have over your account and the less likely you will be able to recover it.